Preparing for a Successful Rollout of Jama Connect®

 Decisions, which carry significant weight, include things like:

-• What data should or shouldn’t be synced with integrated systems?
+• Integration rules and what data should or should not be synced

 Roles Responsibilities